evanx/chronica/README.md

 We instantiate components via a factory, which decorates their config using defaults from YAML files.

+We read the configuration file e.g. `~/etc/chronica.yaml` and decorate this with `ComponentFactory.yaml` defaults.

+We create this factory using this root configuration:
 ```javascript
 export async function create(rootConfig) {